oat-sa/taohub-articles/forge/Raspberry30.md

 System account
 --------------

-You may want to tweak the sytem to your own needs, the default account is :<br/>
+You may want to tweak the system to your own needs, the default account is :<br/>

 Ssh: pi / raspberry